Al-Kamil: Later years

 Although there was peace with the Crusaders, al-Kamil had to contend with the Seljuks and the Khwarezmians before he died in 1238.

 His sons as-Salih Ayyub and al-Adil II succeeded him in Syria and Egypt respectively, but the Ayyubid empire soon descended into civil war.
 In 1239 the treaty with Frederick expired, and Jerusalem came under Ayyubid control.

 Personality

 Al-Kamil exemplified the Islamic laws of war.
 For example, after al-Kamil defeated the Fifth Crusade, Oliver of Paderborn praised and commented on how al-Kamil supplied the defeated Frankish army with food:

+Al-Kamil is mentioned several times in the first chapter of Zofia Kossak's 1944 novel "Blessed Are the Meek."